Jafar7oct/Create-Kubernetes-Cluster-Using-Kubeadm/README.md

 ## On All VMs 🖥️

-## Note💡
-### 🔗 If you want to Sync Terminals Across VMs To Be Able To Copy And Paste At The Same Time On Terminals Use `tmux`.
+### Note 💡 : If you want to Sync Terminals Across VMs To Be Able To Copy And Paste At The Same Time On Terminals Use `tmux`.

 ### 🏗️ Install and Configure Prerequisites (Inside Each VM) 🚫 Disable Swap